-In 2016, the Foundation and the american NGO Water Mission partnered up to show the international community that it is possible to provide safe drinking water for large refugee camps with solar pumping solutions.
-Later on, we added a host community program to bring safe water to poor rural communities outside the refugee camp, as we became aware of political discussions concerning the distribution of resources in and around such camps.
+In 2016, the Foundation and the American NGO Water Mission partnered up to show the international community that it is possible to provide drinking water for large refugee camps with solar pumping solutions.
+Later on, we added a host community program to bring drinking water to poor rural communities outside the refugee camp, as we became aware of political discussions concerning the distribution of resources in and around such camps.

 We help inside and outside the camp

 Disputes over access to resources between different population groups is as old as the history of mankind.
 In Western Tanzania, the issue is as relevant as ever, because Nyarugusu Refugee Camp is placed in an area where many poor rural communities struggle to make ends meet every day.
 Through our host community program, we have now reached 7 communities with more than 50,000 residents who can now enjoy drinking water directly from the tap.
 One of these is Zeze Community, co-financed by the Foundation and Niels Due Jensen, son of our Founder, former Grundfos CEO and former Foundation Chairman.
 The system was commissioned in September 2018 and formally handed over to the community on 23 October 2019.